deltachat/deltachat-pages/en/help.md

 ### How can I check the encryption status of messages?

-A little **padlock** in a message bubble denotes that the message was properly End-to-End-encrypted from the given sender.
+A little **padlock** in a message bubble denotes that the message was properly end-to-end-encrypted from the given sender.
-If there is **no padlock**, the message was not properly End-to-End-encrypted most likely because the sender uses an app or webmail interface without support for End-to-End--encryption.
+If there is **no padlock**, the message was not properly end-to-end-encrypted most likely because the sender uses an app or webmail interface without support for end-to-end--encryption.

 ### Why do I see unencrypted messages?

-If a contact uses a non-Autocrypt e-mail app, all messages involving this contact (in a group or 1:1 chat) will not be End-to-End-encrypted, and thus not show a "padlock" with messages.
+If a contact uses a non-Autocrypt e-mail app, all messages involving this contact (in a group or 1:1 chat) will not be end-to-end-encrypted, and thus not show a "padlock" with messages.
 Note that even if your contacts use Delta Chat on their account, they might also use a non-Autocrypt e-mail app on that account which then may cause intermittently unencrypted messages.